Pure Storage: Corporate history

 Pure Storage was founded in 2009 under the code name Os76 Inc. by John Colgrove and John Hayes.
 Initially, the company was setup within the offices of Sutter Hill Ventures, a venture capital firm, and funded with $5 million in early investments.
 Pure Storage raised another $20 million in venture capital in a series B funding round.

 The company came out of stealth mode as Pure Storage in August 2011.
 Simultaneously, Pure Storage announced it had raised $30 million in a third round of venture capital funding.
 Another $40 million was raised in August 2012, in order to fund Pure Storage's expansion into European markets.
 In May 2013, the venture capital arm of the American Central Intelligence Agency (CIA), In-Q-Tel, made an investment in Pure Storage for an un-disclosed amount.
 That August, Pure Storage raised another $150 million in funding.
 By this time, the company had raised a total of $245 million in venture capital investments.
 The following year, in 2014, Pure Storage raised $225 million in a series F funding round, valuating the company at $3 billion.

 Annual revenues for Pure Storage grew by almost 50% per quarter, from 2012 to 2014.
 It had $6 million in revenues in fiscal 2013, $43 million in fiscal 2014, and $174 million in fiscal 2015.
 Pure Storage sold 100 devices its first year of commercial production in 2012 and 1,000 devices in 2014.
 By late 2014, Pure Storage had 750 employees.
 Although it was growing, the company was not profitable.
 It lost $180 million in 2014.

 In 2013, EMC sued Pure Storage and 44 of its employees who were former EMC employees, alleging theft of EMC's intellectual property.
 EMC also claimed that Pure Storage infringed some of their patents.
 Pure Storage counter-sued, alleging that EMC illegally obtained a Pure Storage appliance for reverse engineering purposes.
 In 2016, a jury initially awarded $14 million to EMC.
 A judge reversed the award and ordered a new trial to determine whether the EMC patent at issue was valid.
 Pure Storage and EMC subsequently settled the case for $30 million.

 Pure Storage filed a notification of its intent to go public with the Securities Exchange Commission in August 2015.
 That October, 25 million shares were sold for a total of $425 million.
 The company hosted its first annual user conference in 2016.
 The following year, the Board of Directors appointed Charles Giancarlo as CEO, replacing Scott Dietzen.
 In 2017 (2018 fiscal year), Pure Storage was profitable for the first time and surpassed $1 billion in annual revenue.
+In Nov 2024, Pure Storage was one of the investors in the AI oriented cloud provider CoreWeave's secondary share sale.